 We begin our review by randomly assigning your application to a Committee member who conducts a first read.

 The first reader reviews your application; recommends an admissions decision of admit, deny, waitlist, or discuss in Committee; and determines if we will invite you for an interview.
 Note that we will invite all applicants to interview who apply by our guaranteed interview deadline.
 We send interview invitations on a rolling basis throughout the evaluation period.
 While we send most invitations at least 1-2 weeks before releasing admissions decisions, it is possible to be invited days prior to the decision notification date.
 Once your interviewer submits the interview evaluation, we assign a second read.
-A first reader who decides not to send an interview invitation may request a second read but typically sends your application directly to the Co-Executive Director of Admissions for review.
+A first reader who decides not to send an interview invitation may request a second read but typically sends your application directly to the Director of Admissions, Evaluation & Yield (“Director”) for review.

 If a second read is assigned, the second reader reviews your entire application and the first reader’s evaluation notes, and then completes a second reader sheet and recommends an admissions decision.
 The second reader’s recommendation may be the same or different from the first reader’s recommendation.
-The second reader then sends your application to Co-Executive Director for review.
+The second reader then sends your application to the Director for review.

 Applications designated as admit, waitlist, and deny bypass Committee discussion.
 Applications designated for Committee are those for which an admissions decision is not clear.
 For example, all readers may have recommended discussion by Committee, readers may have recommended varying admissions decisions, or there may be a specific element of the application that warrants group deliberation.
 The number of applications discussed varies by round depending on the quantity and quality of the applicant pool.

 The Committee convenes once per round, typically one week before admissions decisions are released.
 The length varies by round depending on the volume of applications to discuss; some discussions last several hours, while others require several days.
-Admissions Committee members take turns presenting each application, one by one, and the group deliberates on each to reach a final decision of admit, waitlist or deny.
+Admissions Committee members take turns presenting each application, one by one, and the group deliberates on each to reach a final decision of admit, waitlist, or deny.
 There is no time limit for discussing an application; the Committee takes as much time as necessary to deliberate and reach a decision.